 There is nothing to stop you from doing it, though in most cases if you're looking at tackling obstacles, this can significantly reduce the life of your board.
 Most boat boards aren't equipped with grind bases and so can wear through quite quick.
 Another issue is that boat boards are considerably stiffer than most cable models, this leads to harder impact on obstacles and tougher landings.

 Cable wakeboards are reinforced in a different way, with most cable boards having a wood or part wood core to allow for natural flex and give on obstacles and kickers.
 Another key feature of Cable boards are sintered or 'grind' bases to protect them when hitting obstacles, and urethane or ABS sidewalls to protect from any unwanted hits and reduce the chance of your board splitting around the edge.

 Why can't i use a cable board behind the boat?

-Once again there is nothing from stopping you and it is much more feasible than a boat board at the cable park.
-The reasons why it's not ideal is that wood cores in most cases create more flex and so don't generate the same amount of 'pop' or vertical height and carry as boat boards.
+Once again, there is nothing from stopping you and it is much more feasible than a boat board at the cable park.
+The reasons why it's not ideal is that wood cores in most cases create more flex, and so don't generate the same amount of 'pop' or vertical height and carry as boat boards.
 Another effect is wood core boards tend to want to flatten out over time, with speeds being faster behind boat than cable this accelerates the process and can slightly reduce the life of your cable board

-There is definitely models that fall mid way between the 2 categories, but over the years they have become less and less common with most major brands ruling them out as viable models.
+There are definitely models that fall mid way between the 2 categories, but over the years they have become less and less common with most major brands ruling them out as viable models.
 This isn't to make you buy 2 boards, but more so because you would be sacrificing something that would benefit your boat riding to gain a slightly better cable feel, whether it be stiffness, grind base or sidewalls.